b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy/Helen Kimball.md

 &nbsp;

 ## Social consequence
 Helen was a teenager, and had aspects of teenaged life taken away after she's been coerced into a state of marriage.
 That changes a woman's social dynamic.
-Think back to when you were a teenager, and imagine how being married at that age would have impacted things— simply socializing with friends is now completely different.
+Think back to when you were a teenager, and imagine how being married at that age would have impacted things.
+Simply socializing with friends is now completely different.
 In what ways does a 14-year-old girl interact with friends, compared to a 35-year-old woman interacting with friends?
-What if a teenager just gets pushed straight into the "age 35" category?
+What happens if a teenager just gets pushed straight into the "age 35" category?

 If Helen is "married" to Joseph, is she allowed do date or court other boys / men, or is Helen expected to behave socially like a married woman?
 Was her life changed by this social contract?